 Under the arms and down the side of the torso, you get highly breathable, very stretchy Torrent panels, treated with Polygiene, which uses silver (not nano-) particles to prevent odors.
 Torrent is 84% nylon and 16% elastane – it’s really stretchy.
 Finally, Arc’teryx adds their Nu DWR treatment (using short chain flourocarbons – the “better” kind) that beads water superbly.

 Full front zipper functions well, locking in place wherever you put it.
 Hand pockets are high enough to avoid hip-belt interference and the zippers slide smoothly.
 (We like when pocket zippers pull down to open and up to close.)

 There’s a drawcord on the hem, but we don’t expect it to get used much if the jacket is fitted properly.
 Seams and tolerances are good, as we expect from Arc’teryx, though the cuff on one sleeve is slightly different than the other.
-We’re not sure what happened there, but it doesn’t affect function.
+I’m not sure what happened there, but it doesn’t affect function.

 Sleeve length is excellent.
 The sleeves do not expose your wrists if you reach up to grab a hold or swing an axe.
-Arc’teryx added a bit of extra length on the top of the hand, which we love.
+Arc’teryx added a bit of extra length on the top of the hand, which I love.